Chia-Fan-create/LeetCode/Array/1863-Sum-of-all-subset-XOR-totals/note.md

 # Problem: [Sum of All Subset XOR Totals] ([LeetCode 1863](https://leetcode.com/problems/sum-of-all-subset-xor-totals/description/?envType=problem-list-v2&envId=array))

-## Problem Summary
+### Problem Summary

-The operation rule of XOR is:
+- The operation rule of XOR ( ^ )is: \
-for each binary bit, when the corresponding bits of the two numbers are the same, the result is 0; otherwise, the result is 1.
+ For each binary bit, when the corresponding bits of the two numbers are the same, the result is 0; otherwise, the result is 1.
+- The operation rule of OR ( | )is: \
+ For each binary bit, when the corresponding bits of both numbers are 0, the result is 0; otherwise, the result is 1.

 ### Example
 Example 1: